solid-lines/dhis2-metadata-checkers/README.md

 # check_programRuleVariable_name.py
 This script checks if a program rule variable has not "and", "or" or "not" in its name

+# check_programRuleVariable_unlink.py
+This script checks if program rule variables (with source type DATAELEMENT_ or TEI_ATTRIBUTE) are linked to a DE or a TEA.

 # check_programRuleVariable_unused.py
 This script checks if program rule variables (PRVs) in a DHIS2 instance that are not being used by any program rule (condition) or program rule action.